 Currently the world’s population is 6,706,992,932 and still rising.
 Between the years 1959 and 1999 the population increased from 3 billion to 6 billion people, doubling the world’s population in a matter of only 40 years.
 Although one may think that the population is going to reach a plateau, it does not seem if it is going to be occurring anytime soon.
 The US Census Bureau’s current prediction for the future population is that in 2040 the population is going to reach a staggering 9 billion people.
 This is almost a 50% increase from what the population is today (US Census Bureau).

-Despite that fact that the population is ever increasing, it appears as if the world growth rate is going to be decreasing.
+Despite that fact that the population is ever increasing, it appears that the world growth rate will decrease in the future.
 In 2000 the growth rate was documented at being 1.28%, however in 2040 the growth rate is predicted to be 0.65%.
 This is a decrease of 0.63% in a period of about 40 years (US Census Bureau).
 Not only is the growth rate decreasing, but so is total fertility rate per woman.
 Theoretically if the total fertility rate is 2, there will be no growth because each set of parents simply replaces itself with its children.
 In actuality it will take a total fertility rate of 2.1 or 2.2 in order to replace each generation.
 This number is called a replacement rate, because not every child born will grow to have their own children (Human Population Growth, 2007).
 In 2000 the total fertility rate per woman was 2.78, however it is predicted to drop to 2.18 by 2040 (US Census Bureau).

-When it comes to natural rate of increase, this value is also decreasing .The natural rate of increase is defined as the crude birth rate minus the crude death rate of a population.
+The global natural rate of increase is decreasing as well .The natural rate of increase is defined as the crude birth rate minus the crude death rate of a population.
 If this number turns out to be positive it means that the population is increasing, however if this number is negative the population is decreasing (Human Population Growth, 2007).
 It appears that in 2000 the rate of natural increase was at 1.28% and that in 2040 it is expected to decrease to 0.64%.
-Despite the fact that this is still a positive increase it shows that over time the world population will slowly be decreasing (US Census Bureau).
+Despite the fact that this is still a decrease, it shows that over time the world population will still be increasing (US Census Bureau).
 On another note, the current life expectancy at birth is an average of 66.12 years.
 This value is an average of 68.2 years for a woman and 64.18 years for a man (Index Mundi).

 Italian Demographics

 Italy’s is currently ranked as the 23rd largest country in the world with a population of 58,145,321 people recorded in 2008, however this population is not expected to increase.
 According to the US Census Bureau the population of Italy peaked in 2007 with a total population of 58,147,733 people.
 The population is expected to shrink to 50,389,841 by 2050, a decrease of approximately 8 million people.
 Over the span of 100 years, between 1950 and 2050, the population of Italy is expected to only increase by 3,284,841 people due to the peak in 2007 and the decrease there after.
-The population change of Italy in 2000 was 163,923 people and in 2040 the population change is expected to be -250,189 people, meaning people will leave the country (US Census Bureau).
+The population change of Italy in 2000 was an increase of 163,923 people and in 2040 the population change is expected to be -250,189 people, meaning the population will be decreasing (US Census Bureau).